SEVIES

 HOW CAN WE DEVELOP THE KNOWLEDGE, SKILLS, COURAGE, WISDOM AND EMPATHY TO UNDERSTAND AND IMPROVE THE HUMAN CONDITION?

-Students will begin each class with a grammar mini-lesson, or by copying a quote into their notebook.
+Students will begin each class by copying a quote into their notebook.
 The quotes are often associated with Mr. Tubach's precepts or the CSMH Student Outcomes.
 Mr. Tubach also has precepts tattooed on his left wrist.

 #COMEASYOUARE